vstirbu/GamepadButtons/README.md

 ## Using the plugin ##

-The plugin emits a 'gamepad.{buttonCode} event when a button is pressed.
+The plugin emits a ```gamepad.{buttonCode}``` event when a button is pressed.
 The 'buttonCode' values are standard Android key code [constants](http://developer.android.com/reference/android/view/KeyEvent.html).

 ```javascript
 document.addEventListener('gamepad.KEYCODE_BUTTON_L1', function() {console.log('L1');}, false);